rhagan94/NoCoSMiCC/README.md

 Additional information on the data organisation structure within the ENCODE project can be found here: https://www.encodeproject.org/help/data-organization/

-### Dowload CRE data from ENCODE
+### Note
-A file containing all of the URLs necessary to download human and mouse CRE data shown in the table above is located in the ```Files``` directory of this repository.
-To download CRE data run the following code:
+Files containing all of the relevant IDs for each dataset are located in the ```Files``` directory of this repository.
+These files are used to locate the relevant data for downloading and processing during the pipeline run.

+### Step 1: Generate peaks from scATAC-seq data
+Fragment files are first obtained for each individual sample and used to create arrow files for an ArchR project.
+Quality control is performed to remove any low-quality cells from the analysis such as doublets and cells with low TSS enrichment and/or number of fragments.
+Accessibility around marker genes is used to select epithelial cell populations for peak calling - a peak file and bigWig file are created and exported for further analysis.

 ```
-# Create a new directory to store the CRE data files
-mkdir ./raw_data/encode_cres

-# Switch to the new directory and download the data from ENCODE
-cd ./raw_data/encode_cres
-xargs -L 1 curl -O -J -L < ./Files/encode_cre_files.txt
+./ArchR_analysis.R

 ```

+### Step 2: Download and process bulk chromatin accessibility data

-## 3) Construction of a syntenic regulatory map
+## Construction of a syntenic regulatory map
 For the next stage of the analysis, a synteny map is constructed using the human, mouse and dog genomes.

-## 4) Construction of TAD maps
+## Construction of TAD maps
 Topologically associated domains (TADs) are evolutionarily conserved and self-interacting regions of the genome with important functions in gene regulation.
 Using the syntenic colorectal regulatory element map, a TAD map is created to identify elements that are conserved between TAD boundaries in the different species.